 A talented and diverse group of multimedia artists live and work in Oro-Medonte, creating high-quality works including sculptures, paintings, pottery, photography and glass art.
 Many of these artists take inspiration from Oro-Medonte’s landscapes, wildlife, culture and scenery, bringing a unique local flair to their award-winning work.
 Across the Township, a collection of inspirational and creative art pieces are available for shopping and locally-sourced gift giving.

-Recently the talents of some local artists were unveiled in the new Art_Trees project.
-A series of seven-foot sculptures are now publicly displayed outdoors in Craighurst, each painted by a local artist with strong connections to Oro-Medonte.
+Recently the talents of some local artists were unveiled in the new Art_Trees Trail.
+A series of seven-foot sculptures are publicly displayed outdoors in Craighurst, plus an additional 15 smaller trees on display at local businesses.
+Each painted by a local artist with strong connections to Oro-Medonte.
 The metal trees depict scenes that reflect and tell the story of Oro-Medonte, showcasing the natural beauty and culture of the Township.